-In addition to focusing on the visitor experience, this plan is equally cognisant of the need to consider the other elements of the VICE model which are foundational to this plan - Visitor, Industry, Community and the Environment.
-Getting the balance right is critical in building long-term sustainable tourism and is a core objective to the actions outlined.
-This Destination and Experience Development Plan is based on a comprehensive understanding of the strengths, weaknesses, opportunities and threats of the destination and the tourism industry.
-Clew Bay has a long history of hosting visitors and has made significant investment in infrastructure that enables the visitor to experience the landscape.
-This plan will build on these achievements, while seeking to gain further momentum through responding to its current strengths, weaknesses, opportunities and threats.
+In addition to focusing on the visitor experience, this Plan is equally cognisant of the need to give full consideration to the other elements of the VICE model which are foundational to this Plan - Industry, Community and the Environment.
+Getting the balance right is critical in building long-term sustainable tourism, and is a core objective to the actions outlined.